Some Remarks on the Jacobian Conjecture and Dru{\.z}kowski mappings: The JC in dimension bold

-\begin{prob} {\it Let $F=X+H$ and $H_i=(A_iX)^{d_i}$ for $1\leq i\leq n$.
-If ${\operatorname{det}}JF=1$ and ${\operatorname{rank}}(A)\leq 2$, then $F$ is invertible.} \end{prob}
+\begin{prob} Let $F=X+H$ and $H_i=(A_iX)^{d_i}$ for $1\leq i\leq n$.
+If $\det JF=1$ and $\rank (A)\leq 2$, then $F$ is invertible. \end{prob}

-\begin{thm} {\it Problem \ref{3.7} is equivalent to the Jacobian Conjecture in dimension 2.} \end{thm}
+\begin{thm} Problem \ref{3.7} is equivalent to the Jacobian Conjecture in dimension 2. \end{thm}

-\begin{proof} We use the invertibility equivalence of GZ-pairing.
-From Corollary \ref{3.5}, we can deduce that $F$ is GZ-paired with a polynomial map in dimension 2 in case ${\operatorname{rank}}(A)\leq 2$.
+\begin{proof} We use the invertibility equivalence of GZ-pairing, which we proved in Proposition \ref{our6.4.8}.
+From Corollary \ref{3.5}, we can deduce that with $F$, a polynomial map in dimension 2 is GZ-paired, if $\rank (A)\leq 2$.
 So if the Jacobian Conjecture is true in dimension 2, then Problem \ref{3.7} has an affirmative answer as well.

-On the other hand, if $f:{\bf{K}}^2\rightarrow {\bf{K}}^2$ is a polynomial map, then $f$ is GZ-paired with a non-homogeneous power-linear map $F_A=X+H$ such that $H_i = (A_iX)^{d_i}$ for each $i$, with ${\operatorname{rank}}A\leq2$ (see Theorem \ref{3.3}).
+On the other hand, if $f:{\bf{K}}^2\rightarrow {\bf{K}}^2$ is a polynomial map, then $f$ is GZ-paired with a non-homogeneous power-linear map $F_A=X+H$ such that $H_i = (A_iX)^{d_i}$ for each $i$, with $\rank A\leq2$ (see Theorem \ref{3.3}).
 So if Problem \ref{3.7} has an affirmative answer, then the Jacobian Conjecture is true in dimension 2. \end{proof}

 Next, we get a generalized statement of Problem \ref{3.7}.